priya25bce/upi-qr-gen/Statement.md

 ## Problem Statement

-In the era of technology where we people want to make our work easier or do in a short time we often tend to write long UPI ID just for the payment .
-We in daily life uses online mode of payment but it gets tiring to write the long UPI ID and if written wrong it stops the transaction.
+In the era of technology where we people want to make our work easier or do in a short time we often tend to write  a long UPI ID just for the payment .
+We in daily life use online mode of payment but it gets tiring to write the long UPI ID and if written wrong it stops the transaction.

 So to solve this program I have designed this project just to help us.
 In this project